hemrathore/Stock-Sentiment-Analysis/readme.md

 Activate environment env/Scripts/activate
 Create main.py
-Need request and beutifulsoup module. import urlopen, Request i used to open thet url and request the data can view html code by view page source can seee a table holds all data with id = news-table so will create a dictionary news_tables
+Need request and beutifulsoup module. import urlopen, Request i used to open that url and request the data can view html code by view page source can seee a table holds all data with id = news-table so will create a dictionary news_tables